ddeereAMCHS/2002-String-Review/README.md

 - Find the index of the first occurence each of the following characters in the phrase: t, i, g, e, and r
 - If t and g are in the String, return the substring from t to g (including g)
 - If g is not in the String, return the substring from t to r (including r)
+  - You can assume r is in the String in this case
 - If t is not in the String, return the substring from g to r (including r)
+  - You can assume r is in the String in this case
 - If neither t nor g are in the String, return the substring from e to r (including r)
+  - You can assume e and r are in the String in this case

 ***Example Input:***\
 today is great day\